All Over Australia"NO MORTGAGE, NO MOWING" - The Grey Nomad Journeys of Keith and Frances Thompson

 2019 A New Caravan: Above – Delivery Day!

-After five years on the road our old Windsor Statesman had served us very well but was showing signs of age as it was now 18 years old and in need of regular maintenance like Keith here (right) repairing the awning arm!
+After five years on the road our old Windsor Statesman had served us very well but was showing signs of age as it was now 18 years old and in need of regular maintenance like Keith here (left) repairing the awning arm!
 We had decided some time ago that our next van would be “off road capable” and had looked at several brands at the Brisbane Caravan Show in mid 2018.
 Having looked at a budget of maybe $80,000 there were a very small number of possibilities and talking to owners that we came across provided further information, both positive and negative.
 I won’t go into what these models were but they did not include Sunland which had been above our budget at a perceived $100k+.

 Further discussions between us resulted in deciding that, after 5 years and really only scratching the surface of the Eastern States, we want to do this for another 10 years, health etc. permitting.
 As a result we decided to increase the budget for the right van.
-We came across a couple of Sunland “Blue Heeler “models which are much lesser known than the “Patriot” product which everyone knows; also there was a two year old Patriot being sold on consignment at the factory for $90,000 and an ex show model Blue Heeler at $85,000.
-Both vans had items we needed to change (such as wanting a full oven and Lithium Battery package) and so discussions with Tarrot Wyss at Sunland resulted in them building us a new Blue Heeler with our options at a total cost of $93,500 with the “show” discount and a few low cost extras.
+We came across a couple of Sunland “Blue Heeler“ models which are much lesser known than the “Patriot” product which everyone knows; also there was a two year old Patriot being sold on consignment at the factory for $90,000 and an ex show model Blue Heeler at $85,000.
+Both vans had items we needed to change (such as wanting a full oven and Lithium Battery package) and so discussions with Tarrot Wyss at Sunland resulted in them building us a new Blue Heeler with our options at a total cost of under $95,000 with the “show” discount and a few low cost extras.

 Construction started early December and we were able to get some photos sent to us by Andy, the Marketing manager, and before Christmas visited to take more for ourselves.

-Above the chassis is almost completed; manufactured in house to Sunland’s original design and using the very popular Cruisemaster coil suspension with a 3.7 tonne rating.
+At left the chassis is almost completed; manufactured in house to Sunland’s original design and using the very popular Cruisemaster coil suspension with a 3.7 tonne rating.

 Below the floor has now been bonded to the chassis and the lower rear panel is being constructed.